 Beyond inhibiting testosterone, too much SHBG is also known to reduce bone density, increasing the risk of osteoporosis.

 Omega 6 fatty acids is a form of polyunsaturated fat.
 There is an idea that omega 6 is a good type of fat.
 This is only partially true.
 Yes, it has its benefits.
 For one, it boosts the brain and aids in cognitive function.
 It also reduces nerve pain associated with diabetes.
-Other benefits include combatting rheumatoid arthritis and inflammation.
+Other benefits include combating rheumatoid arthritis and inflammation.

 Unfortunately, the typical western diet contains far higher omega 6 fats than the body needs.
 Too much polyunsaturated fat lowers testosterone level and increases oxidative damage in storage tissues.